seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 of me, there can be no kernel in this light nut; the
 soul of this man is his clothes.
 Trust him not in
 matter of heavy consequence; I have kept of them
 tame, and know their natures.
-Farewell, monsieur.
+Farewell, monsieur:
+I have spoken better of you than you have or will to
+deserve at my hand; but we must do good against evil.

 *Exit*